-The company's executive compensation program consists of three primary elements: base salaries, annual cash incentives, and long-term equity awards:
+The Company's executive compensation program consists of three primary elements: base salaries, annual cash incentives, and long-term equity awards:

-Element Performance Period Objective Performance Measured / Rewarded Base Salary Annual Attract, retain, and reward top talent; reflects a NEO's responsibilities, performance, and relevant market data Provides NEOs with fixed compensation that acts as a vehicle to motivate and retain.
+Element Performance Period Objective Performance Measured / Rewarded Base Salary Annual Attract, retain, and reward top talent; reflects an NEO's responsibilities, performance, and relevant market data • Provides NEOs with fixed compensation that acts as a vehicle to motivate and retain.
 Rewards executives for key performance and contributions.
-Annual Cash Incentives Annual Reward achievement of annual Company goals, subject to meeting certain performance expectations Rewards NEOs for their individual performance and the performance the company over the fiscal year.
-The corporate goals are prepared in an interactive process between management and the Board based on the company's business plan and budget for the year.
-Payments are linked to the attainment of overall corporate goals and may include individual performance targets for eace executive officer, or other factors the Committee determines appropria Long-Term Equity Awards (Options) Long-Term Support the achievement of strong share price growth; serves as an important retention vehicle Options vest over four years in monthly installments The ultimate realizable value, if any, depends on the appreciation of o common stock price from the date of grant.
-Long-Term Equity Awards (RSUs) Long-Term Align the interests of management and stockholders; serves as an important retention vehicle All NEOs receive time-based RSUs.
-RSUs granted to the CEO in 2019 vest over four years; half of the away vests on the second anniversary of the grant date, while 25% will vest each of the third and fourth anniversary.
-RSUs granted to the other NEOs in 2019 vest over three years in equa installments on the each of the first, second and third anniversary of the grant date.
+Annual Cash Incentives Annual Reward achievement of annual Company goals, subject to meeting certain performance expectations • Rewards NEOs for the performance of the Company over the fiscal year.
+The corporate goals are prepared in an interactive process between management and the Board based on the Company's business plan and budget for the year.
+Payments are linked to the attainment of overall corporate goals and may include individual performance targets for each executive officer, or other factors the Committee determines appropriate.

+Long-Term Equity Awards (Options) Long- Term Support the achievement of strong share price growth; serves as an important retention vehicle • Options granted to NEOs vest over multiple years in monthly installments, subject to a one-year cliff in the case of initial grants to newly hired NEOs.
+The ultimate realizable value, if any, depends on the appreciation of our common stock price from the date of grant.
+Long-Term Long- Align the interests of • NEOs may receive time-based RSUs.
+Equity Awards (RSUs) Term management and stockholders; serves as an important retention • RSUs granted to the NEOs in 2022 vest over four years in equal installments on the each of the first, second, third and fourth anniversaries of the grant date.
 The ultimate value realized varies based on our common stock price.